xkawi/react-universal-saga-modular/README.md

 Redux Persist is used to achieve this.
 To demonstrate this, follow this steps:

-1. Type a github username and click "Go"
+1. Type a github username (e.g. xkawi) and click "Go"

 2. scroll all the way down and click "Load More"

-3. Refresh the page.
-You will notice that, the @@INIT state will have more than 50 (per page is 30) users and repos entities.
-If you observe the Network tab within Chrome Dev Tools (right click anywhere within the website > Inspect), there is not extra network calls made.
-This demonstrate Redux Persist in action.
+3. Visit another username (e.g. someone), and back to the previous username (e.g. xkawi).
+You will notice that, the list will be more than 50 repos.
+Without persistence, the repo list will always set to 30 when componentWillMount().
+In this case, Redux Persist is in action, and it restores back whatever data that are stored in browser local storage, and merge them with the initialState from server-side rendering.
 The bulk of the logic can be found at `src > client.js`.

 ## Testing